keaising/im-select.nvim/README.md

 ### Setup

-Setup is a must, and it works well enough with the default settings:
+Setup is a must, and it works well enough with the default config:

 ```lua
 require('im_select').setup()
 ```

 ### Default config

-BREAK CHANGE Alert:

-I'm sorry to import a break change, `disable_auto_restore` was removed, it can be replaced with more powerful `set_previous_events`

 ```lua
 require('im_select').setup {